Image

 A hero image of a hand holding a smartphone displaying a 3D asset depicting neck muscles

-When healthcare students have access to powerful, AR-based learning technologies, there’s no question that stronger learning outcomes are likely to follow.
+When healthcare students have access to immersive, AR-based learning technologies, there’s no question that stronger learning outcomes aren't far behind.

-This isn’t just an assumption.
-It’s a fact.
-As an article published in Advances in Medical Education and Practice points out, AR tools can enhance student understanding of anatomy and similar internal structures, allowing them to visualize the inside of the body in ways that mannequins and textbooks just can’t match.
+This might feel intuitively true, but (crucially) it's also backed up by the literature.
+As an article published in Advances in Medical Education and Practice points out, AR tools can enhance student understanding of anatomy and similar internal structures, allowing them to visualize the inside of the body in ways that manikins and textbooks just can’t match.

 Here’s the catch.

-While technology integration in education has the power to augment curricula and enhance the learning experience, these benefits just won’t be felt if it’s challenging for educators to implement, or if it remains unused by students themselves.
+No matter the advantages of technology integration in education, those benefits just won’t be felt if the tech remains tough to implement.
 Busy academics with limited resources often don’t have the time to master complex software or alter their curricula to fit the parameters of a new set of learning content (even if that content is expert-led and student-focused).

-a quote card that reads: "Technology that’s aligned with existing curricula and integrates seamlessly into teaching workflows can help relieve some faculty pressure, not by enforcing the creation and maintenance of learning activities, but by maximizing the value of teaching time."Why Poorly Integrated Tech Undermines Curriculum Delivery for Time-Poor Educators
+a quote card that reads: "Technology that’s aligned with existing curricula and integrates seamlessly into teaching workflows can help relieve some faculty pressure, not by enforcing the creation and maintenance of learning activities, but by maximizing the value of teaching time."Why Poor Integrations Make It Hard for Time-Poor Educators to Teach With Tech

-No healthcare-focused academic needs reminding of the various demands, obligations, and ancillary work that characterizes their day-to-day.
-According to a Frontiers in Public Health article, these can stem from a variety of sources:
+No healthcare-focused academic needs reminding of the various demands, obligations, and ancillary activities that characterize their day-to-day.
+According to a 2024 Frontiers in Public Health article, these can lead to stress and burnout, especially when they manifest in:

 • Ongoing demand to secure research grants